Handan Chun: Life

 The Shui Jing Zhu records that Handan Chun was a nephew of Du Shang, and accompanied him when he became county magistrate in Kuaiji.
 In 151 Du Shang wanted to set up a stele commemorating Cao E, a girl who died trying to save her father from drowning eight years before.
 The Kuaiji dianlu, quoted in the Book of Later Han's commentary, records the following story: Du Shang first commissioned Wei Lang to write the inscription.
 When Du Shang asked if Wei Lang had completed the inscription at a drinking banquet, Wei Lang responded negatively and apologized for his lack of skill.
 Du Shang then promptly asked Handan, who was also at the banquet, to write the inscription.
 Handan quickly composed it without revising.
 The result was so good that Wei Lang destroyed his own draft.
 Handan, in this account, is described as being "just twenty years old, but has extraordinary talent."
 According to this record, Handan was probably born sometime around 130.

-In the early 190s, Handan had a position in the court in Chang'an, but then fled to Jing province, serving in the staff of Liu Biao.
+In early 190, Handan had a position in the court in Chang'an, but due to the turmoil in North China, he fled to Jing province the next year, serving in the staff of Liu Biao, which became an important literary salon.
 In 199, he wrote the funerary stele for the official Chen Ji, who died the same year.
 At the time, Chen Ji was an important figure, so the choice to make Handan his funerary inscription's composer could imply that he had already established himself as a famous scholar.